LSAT POLICIES

 The Digital LSAT is currently being proctored both remotely, and at test centers.
 The exam was designed for a touch-screen tablet, which LSAC can provide upon request to any registered testtaker.
 During the test, each candidate can bring up to 5 pieces of scrap paper (blank, lined, or graph) and a writing instrument.

-SCORE PREVIEW NOW ALLOWS ALL LSAT CANDIDATES TO SEE THEIR SCORES BEFORE CANCELLING
+SCORE PREVIEW ALLOWS ALL LSAT CANDIDATES TO SEE THEIR SCORES BEFORE CANCELLING

-If you end up retaking the LSAT it is important to raise your score by 6 or more points (thus escaping the +/- 3 point error of the test), otherwise an improved score may not impact your chance of admission, and may not warrant delaying your applications.
+If you end up retaking the LSAT it is important to raise your score by approximately 5 or more points (thus escaping the +/- 3 point margin of error of the test), otherwise an improved score may not impact your chance of admission, and may not warrant delaying your applications.
 Though it is possible that 1 to 5 points of improvements may help (especially if such an improvement is on a cusp on the score curve), such improvements are not as statistically significant as an increase of at least 6 points because admissions officers are aware of the margin of error on the LSAT.

 Indeed, it is due to this imprecision that LSAT scores are reported in "bands"- which take into account the inherent error of the test.
 Due to the anomalies in the LSAT scale, many admissions officers prefer to consider a student's LSAT percentile- which tends to be a more stable mathematical assessment of performance.